 - Surgery; Fetal Surgery » Thomas H. Inge, MD; Timothy Crombleholme, MD

-- TEENS-LAB ancillary study to develop of a PK/PD model for propfol dose optimization in bariatric surgery patients.
-PK/PD pptimization of nifidipine in twin twin transfusion syndrome (TTTS).
+- TEENS-LAB ancillary study to develop of a PK/PD model for propofol dose optimization in bariatric surgery patients.
+PK/PD optimization of nifedipine in twin twin transfusion syndrome (TTTS).

 - Neonatology » Stephanie Merhar, MD; Kurt Schibler, MD

 - Pharmacokinetics and dose finding study of levetiracetam in neonates.
 There is a pressing need to find better medications for the treatment of neonatal seizures.
 Levetiracetam is a relatively new antiepileptic drug that has many pharmacokinetic characteristics that are considered “ideal”.
 This is one of the first pharmacokinetic studies of levetiracetam in preterm and term neonates.

 - Critical Care Medicine » Jennifer Kaplan, MD; Hector Wong, MD

 - Pharmacokinetic/pharmacodynamic modeling and clinical trial design for Phase-1 study of PPAR antagonist pioglitazone in critically ill patients with sepsis.

 - Alexander A. Vinks, PharmD, PhD, Professor